4Soft-de/harness-model/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a new feature for our VEC model
+about: Do you want to request a new feature for our VEC model?
 ---

 ## General Troubleshooting